ZAKA-6X/E-learning-Platform/README.md

 Use the same JWT_SECRET in auth and middleware.

-If offerings return a different id field, keep normalization in renderOfferings().
+If offerings return a different id field, keep normalization in renderOfferings()..